Poultry Equipment Buyer's Guide

 10-Hole Front Rollout Nest (103919): Rollout Nests offer easier egg collection and minimal breakage.
 Since eggs roll out of the nests, collection will not disturb chickens and eggs will stay cleaner.
 One Rollout Nest is recommended for every forty hens.

 FarmTek's Nest Pads can be placed inside of the laying nests to protect freshly laid eggs.
 The pad allows the egg to roll out of the nest with minimal contact, preventing manure from contaminating the eggs.
 It is recommended that nest pads are purchased for all laying nests.

 How do I clean my eggs?

-Eggs have pores in their shells that will take in bacteria from the shell if the egg is submerged in cold water.
-If at all possible, it is better to clean your eggs with no water at all.
-If water is necessary to get the eggs clean, make sure you use water that is warmer than the egg to keep the pores closed.
+Eggs have pores in their shells that will take in the bacteria from the shell if submerged in cold water.
+If possible, it is better to clean your eggs with no water at all.
+If water is necessary to get the eggs clean, make sure you use water that is warmer than the egg in order to keep the pores closed.
 Eggs should never be left to soak.
-Instead, a quick run under the faucet and a pat down with a clean paper towel is the best method to clean the egg with water.
+Instead, a quick run under the faucet and a pat down with a clean paper towel is the best method to clean an egg with water.

 For a simpler solution to egg cleaning, FarmTek offers an Egg Brush (110295).
-The soft plastic sponge is covered in sandpaper which can remove dirt from the egg with ease.
+The soft plastic sponge is covered in sandpaper which removes dirt from the egg with ease.